 Therefore, these businesses should opt for an enterprise online video platform that is designed and optimized for this kind of use.
 Some of the benefits of choosing one of the business video hosting platforms for enterprise broadcasting include:

-- Greater Control and Security: Professional OVPs offers an abundance of security options that YouTube lacks.
+- Greater Control and Security: Professional OVPs offer an abundance of security options that YouTube lacks.
 For example, these features can include encrypted streaming, domain control, and password protection.